My 5 Minute Guide To The 7 Central London Boroughs

-If you’ve time on your hands walk through the borough from Monument to Tower Hill, this self-guided tour of the capital offers insight into some of the oldest and most modern parts of London.
+If you’ve time on your hands to walk through the borough from Monument to Tower Hill, this self-guided tour of the capital offers insight into some of the oldest and most modern parts of London.

 One of London’s most well-heeled boroughs, Kensington and Chelsea is synonymous with sophisticated style and elegance.
-Home to Harrods, high end designer brands, and independent boutiques, there’s also a big café culture and plenty of places to brunch, lunch, and dine.
+Home to Harrods, high-end designer brands, and independent boutiques, there’s also a big café culture and plenty of places to brunch, lunch, and dine.

 Royal patronage was given to the borough of Kensington in 1901 in memory of Queen Victoria who was born in Kensington Palace, and when Kensington and Chelsea amalgamated in 1965 the title was also transferred.

 Home to London’s museum district South Kensington (the most noted of which are the Victoria & Albert Museum, the Science Museum, and the Natural History Museum), the area also hosts many of the city’s European embassies.